- Go Hiking

 In another 400 feet, with a bench on the right, the white trail bears right and begins to climb.Leave the white trail here and proceed straight ahead on the light-green-blazed Indian Falls Trail, which continues to run along the brook.
 In another 500 feet, you’ll notice a small waterfall to the left.
 This marks the beginning of Indian Falls – a series of minor waterfalls.
 The most fascinating section – where the brook divides into two falls, separated by a huge boulder – cannot be seen clearly from the trail, which descends rather steeply to reach the brook just beyond the base of the falls.
 When you reach the bottom of the steep descent, you might want to walk back along the brook to get a better view of this attractive waterfall.

-After exploring this fascinating feature, continue ahead on the green Indian Falls Trail, which continues to parallel the brook.
+After exploring this fascinating feature, proceed ahead on the green Indian Falls Trail, which continues to parallel the brook, passing more cascades.
 You’ll notice a picnic area on the opposite side of the brook.
 With a bridge over the brook visible ahead to your left, you’ll pass a triple-green blaze on a tree, marking the end of the Indian Falls Trail.
-Just ahead, turn right on the paved road, passing a playground on the left, bear right at the next fork, and continue along the paved road, which proceeds uphill.
+Just ahead, turn right onto the paved road, passing a playground on the left, bear right at the next fork, and continue along the paved road, which proceeds uphill.

 Just before reaching a bridge over a stream, you’ll notice a sign on the right “To Hiking Trails.”
 Turn right and follow a blue-blazed trail that leads uphill to a junction with the white-blazed Hedden Circular Trail.
 Turn left onto the white trail, which heads uphill on a woods road.
 You’ll be following this trail for the next mile.